 I also stock items at Cork Craft & Design‘s retail shop.
 I have one full case dedicated to my jewellery and am always a phone call away if you have a question the staff just can’t answer.

+Due to the pandemic I am not able to participate in open-aid markets or shows.
+So keep an eye on my social channels for live virtual markets.
+Sure, I sell on these markets, but I mainly do it for the feedback.
 For updates on any new markets or shows that I will be participating in, please keep an eye on my social channels – when there is a new place to sell you can be sure I will shout it from the rooftops.